Wang Zongfang and Wang Zongwei: Hengyang shootings

-In the morning of 17 February, around 9:45, Wu Guoying, a security guard for the Hengyang Metallurgical Machinery Plant in Zhuhui district, was inspecting newly-constructed staff housing buildings with his wife Jiang Xifei when they found the door to their own sixth-floor apartment locked.
+In the morning of 17 February, around 9:45, Wu Guoying, a security guard for the Hengyang Metallurgical Machinery Plant in Zhuhui district, was inspecting newly constructed staff housing buildings with his wife Jiang Xifei when they found the door to their own sixth-floor apartment locked.
 With site attendant Zhao Yanlin, Wu and Jiang opened the door to find the Wang brothers eating cake on the floor.
 Wu had been informed of the fugitives from Liaoning, immediately noting the men's disheveled appearance and their northeastern accents when one claimed they were vagrants waiting for a bus.
 Upon seeing the handle of a gun in the pocket of Wang Zongwei, Wu told Zhao to keep the men, who had begun packing up their things, from leaving while he went downstairs with his wife to call the security department.
 Zhao tried to make the Wang brothers stay to fix the door, but they pushed their way past Zhao.
 Outside the building, a retired worker, Wu Zhenyu, recognized the squatters and attempted to stop the men from using their bicycle before he was pushed off.
-Wu Zhenyu and Zhao engaged the brothers on a footchase, with Wu following them into an alley, ducking behind a wall just in time as Wang Zongfang fired at him.
+Wu Zhenyu and Zhao engaged the brothers on a foot chase, with Wu following them into an alley, ducking behind a wall just in time as Wang Zongfang fired at him.
 Two militiamen standing by as security guards, Jiang Guangxu and Li Aipin, were blocking the other exit of the alley, but Wang Zongwei shot Jiang in the shoulder, allowing the brothers to slip past as Li rendered first aid.